jaleksandra395/Codac/README.md

 ## Input
 For the assignment a user should upload two .csv files.

-The first file with client details, consisting of the following columns:
+The first file with client details, consists of the following columns:

 | id | first_name | last_name | email | country |
 |----|------------|-----------|-------|---------|

-The second file with financial details consisting of the followig columns:
+The second file with financial details consists of the followig columns:

 | id | btc_a | cc_t | cc_n |
 |----|-------|------|------|